rapid7/insightconnect-plugins/rapid7_insightvm/help.md

 ## Setup

-NOTE: The url must point to your local console, not the platform or cloud console.
+NOTE: The URL must point to your local console, not the platform or cloud console.

 The connection configuration accepts the following parameters: